-|Key Skills||Critical thinking, data analysis, decision-making, observation, communication and problem-solving skills, proficiency with analytical, classification, database query, ESRI ArcGIS and National Soil Information System (NASIS) software|
+|Key Skills||Critical thinking, data analysis, decision-making, observation, communication, and problem-solving skills; must be proficient with analytical, classification, database query, ESRI ArcGIS, and National Soil Information System (NASIS) software|

-Sources: Crop Science Society of America, U.S. Bureau of Labor Statistics (BLS), O NET Online, North Carolina State University, Payscale.com
+Sources: Crop Science Society of America, U.S. Bureau of Labor Statistics (BLS), O*NET Online, North Carolina State University, Payscale.com

 Step 1: Earn a Bachelor's Degree

 Earning a Bachelor of Science (B.S.) in plant science, agronomy, or a closely related field is the first step in becoming a crop scientist.
 These degree programs emphasize the various sciences associated with agriculture.
 Crop production and agricultural biotechnology are common degree concentrations.

 Internships are often required for graduation from a crop science program.
 Students may be able to parlay learning and networking opportunities into potential job offers after graduation.

 Step 2: Gain Employment

 A graduate of a crop science bachelor's degree program might consider a career as a business consultant, independent crop producer, crop specialist, or farm manager.
 Crop scientists may find work with crop planning agencies, food processing companies, greenhouses, seed and grain production mills, or the U.S. Department of Agriculture (USDA).